IceWhaleTech/ZimaDocs/source/zimaos/iSCSI-usage-tutorial.md

 type: "Docs"
 tip: 顶部栏固定格式请勿删除,description为文章描述，不填时将截取内容最前一段文字
 ---

+iSCSI (Internet Small Computer System Interface) is a protocol for transmitting SCSI commands over a network, allowing storage devices to communicate over a network, similar to directly connected storage.
+It can virtualize storage resources, achieve centralized management, network sharing, and remote access, and is suitable for scenarios such as data centers, virtualized environments, and backup and recovery.
+Through this tutorial, you will learn how to configure and use iSCSI in ZimaOS to improve storage management efficiency, simplify network storage architecture, and achieve flexible data access methods.
 ## Prerequisites
 1. The hard disk used is not in use
 2. Confirm the client's IQN

 ## Operation steps
 ### Server
-*Make sure your ZimaOS has been upgraded to 12.5 or above.*
+*Make sure your ZimaOS has been upgraded to 1.2.5 or above.*

 1. Use the command `sudo -i` to enter superuser mode，Start targetcli
 ```